 (3) This column represents the aggregate grant date fair value for the stock awards granted/modified in the applicable year, computed in accordance with FASB ASC Topic 718.
 The assumptions used to value these awards can be found in Note 5 to the financial statements included in our 2017 Annual Report on Form 10-K. For an overview of the features of the 2017 awards, see "-Components of compensation-Long-term equity incentive awards".
-Awards with performance conditions are computed based on the probable outcome of the performance condition as of the grant date for the award.
+Awards with performance compited based on the probable outcome of the performance condition as of the grant date for the award.
 The amounts shown for Messrs.
-Clarke, Dey, Coughlin, Freund and House represent the maximum grant date fair value of the performance-based restricted stock granted or modified in 2017.
+Clarke, Dey, Coughlin, Freund and House represent the maximum grant date fair value for the performance-based restricted stock granted or modified in 2017.
 The incremental maximum grant date fair value of Mr. Clarke's performance-based restricted stock award granted in 2014 and modified in 2017 is \$206,500.
-The maximum grant date fair value of Mr. Coughlin's performance-based restricted stock award granted in 2014 and modified in 2017 declined \$63,950 The maximum grant date fair value of Mr. Coughlin's performance-based restricted stock award granted in 2014 and modified in 2017 declined \$103,266.
-The incremental maximum grant date fair value of Mr. House's performance-based restricted stock award granted in 2014 and modified in 2017 is \$26,880.
+The maximum grant date fair value of Mr. Coughlin's performance-based restricted stock award granted in 2014 and modified in 2017 declined \$103,266.
+The incremental maximum grant date fair value of Mr. House's performance-based restricted stock award granted in 2017 is \$26,880.